 He was only allowed to leave for state business with the Senate’s permission.
 He lived here for the entire month, without his family.

-The Rector’s palace in Dubrovnik now hosts an interesting museum that tell a lot about the story of Dubrovnik.
+The Rector’s palace in Dubrovnik now hosts an interesting museum that tells a lot about the story of Dubrovnik.

 I found a good article about the Rector palace.